 Uranium’s two biggest producers are Kazakhstan’s National Atomic Co.
 Kazatomprom JSC GDR (also simply known as Kazatomprom) and Canada-based Cameco.

-Both have exercised production discipline to avoid putting too much of the metal into the market.
+Together they’ve formed their own quasi-OPEC of the uranium market, exercising production discipline to avoid putting too much of the metal into the market.

 Uranium Spot Price

 The uranium market as part of an ESG framework

 Governments, including the US and China, also see a role for nuclear power as part of the push to lessen the world’s reliance on carbon.
 In that vein, you could argue that uranium is part of ESG-related shifts in some way.

 Physical holdings of uranium are rare.
 U3O8 is the lightly process form of uranium ore that’s typically traded physically.
 It is commonly called yellow cake because of its color and texture.